-In addition to our non-discretionary flat fee services we also provide full service asset management services for an asset management fee.
-The fee charged is based upon the amount of money you invest.
+We also provide full service asset management services for an asset management fee.
+The fee can be a flat fee or is charged based upon the amount of money you invest.
 Multiple accounts of immediately related family members, at the same mailing address, may be considered one consolidated account for billing purposes.
-Our current fee schedule is shown below and applies when a client engages the Discipline Portfolio Trainer service with a full-service offering (planning plus personalized portfolio management).
+Our legacy fee schedule is shown below and applies to clients who have engaged us based on prior fee arrangements.
 Certain Clients may pay different fees depending on the inception of their relationship with us, and other factors.
 Payments will be assessed on the balance of the account as of the last day of each quarter, and will be calculated as follows:

 Annual Percentage Portfolio Size (AUM)

-• 0.35% • 0.25% Less Than \$2,000,000\$2,000,000+
+• 0.35% Less Than \$2,000,000

-0.23% \$2,000,000+
+• 0.25% • \$2,000,000+